-The Company has issued compound financial instruments which comprise convertible notes denominated in United States dollars that can be converted to share capital at the option of the holder.
+The Company has issued compound financial instruments which comprise promissory notes denominated in United States dollars that include detachable warrants denominated in United States dollars and Canadian dollars that can be converted to share capital at the option of the holder.
 The valuation and accounting for the notes is complex and requires the application of management estimates and judgments with respect to the determination of appropriate valuation models, certain assumptions applied within such valuation models, and certain aspects of the accounting method applied on initial recognition.